skyfox69/NifUtils/ChunkMerge/ReadMe.txt

 NifConvert <path to Skyrim> <path to templates>

-1. Choose NIF-file (Morrowind version?) containing model.
-2. Choose NIF-File (Skyrim version) for output
+1. Choose NIF-File (Skyrim version) collision data should be injected
+2. Choose NIF-file for collision source
 3. Select template from ComboBox
-4. Select texture directory from ComboBox
-5. Select handling for missing vertex colors
+4. Select handling of collission source (collision data or shape meshes)
 6. Press Convert-button
-7. optional: use ChunkMerge to add collision data